NLP-MVPs/nlp-project/README.md

 The goal of this project is predict the primary code type used in a GitHub repository based on the text contained within a readme.
 For this, the team decided to focus in on repositories who's primary coding language, as determined by GitHub, was either JavaScript or Python.

 We will deliver the following:
-  * A Jupyter notebook containing detailing to every step of this project
+  * an [MVP notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/MVP.ipynb) that details every step of this project.
-  * A 5-minute presentation about the project, including slides
+  * a 5-minute presentation about the project, including slides.
+  * a data dictionary for data used in this project.
+  * this readme.

 # Wrangle
-The following processes are used to wrangle the data into a useable form by first acquiring the data, then preparing the data, and finally pre-processing the data by spiting the data into train, validate, test sets.
+The following processes are used to wrangle the data into a useable form by first acquiring the data, then preparing the data, and finally pre-processing the data by spiting the data into train, validate, test sets and creating a few pandas series to conduct EDA on.

 ## Acquire
 To acquire the data, the team first needed to decide on a method for gathering our sample data.
 We originally choose to manually find repos belonging to various news organizations and then scrape their repos for 5 coding languages: python, JavaScript, HTML, PHP, and Ruby.
 However, this proved to be too small of a sample size to work with.
 We then changed our approach to focusing in on repositories that were determined to be either JavaScript or Python by GitHub.

 To gather our data, we conducted two separate scraping operations.
 First, from the [most starred repos](https://github.com/search?q=stars%3A%3E0&s=stars&type=Repositories) for both [JavaScript](https://github.com/search?l=JavaScript&q=stars%3A%3E0&s=stars&type=Repositories) and [Python](https://github.com/search?l=Python&q=stars%3A%3E0&s=stars&type=Repositories), we scrapped the repo links of the first 20 pages of results.
-Our second scrape operations involved taking those links and then scraping 'markdown-body entry-content container-lg' for the readme contents and 'd-inline-flex flex-items-center flex-nowrap link-gray no-underline text-small mr-3' for the primary code used and the percentage of the repo it represents.
+Our second scrape operations involved taking those links and then scraping <markdown-body entry-content container-lg> for the readme contents and <d-inline-flex flex-items-center flex-nowrap link-gray no-underline text-small mr-3> for the primary code used and the percentage of the repo it represents.
 If a repo did not contain a useable readme file, it was skipped.

 Each iteration of scrapping process produced a dictionary object that was then appended to the a list.
 Each dictionary has the shape below.
 ```